-- Cultic Wisdom: Eventually, the individual may find an outlet, where for the first time in their life, they can discuss openly the novel thoughts that have been repressing them for so long.
+- Competitive Wisdom: Eventually, the individual may find an outlet, where for the first time in their life, they can discuss openly the novel thoughts that have been repressing them for so long.
 This emboldens the individual, and allows them to function as part of a social unit, with the benefits of perceived protection, cohesion, and harmony which the group offers.
 They feel now as if they finally belong to a tribe.
 However, the ease of conformance manifests itself as a delegation of agency, capability, and independence.
 This leads lead to the group radicalising itself against different groups, which may be operating on the same or different, albeit equally real data sets that are merely interpreted differently due to the different sacred ideals of each group.
 Under this mode of wisdom, individuals become a cog in a tribal machine that creates shells for conforming ghosts, while alienating those who differ from the tribal ideology/worldview.
 This stage is notable for its cultic effects.

 - Collaborative Wisdom: Finally, spaces arise in which the ideals are no longer sacred, instead they are demonstrable, questionable, and revisable.
 Harboured doubts find resolution, through a harmonious endeavour for truth (be it universal, or relative), and where actualisation is rewarded and not retributed.
 This stage is notable for its sense of universal belonging and exploration.